This Mind-Bending Attraction in Davao Will Turn Your World Upside Down!

 After visiting this museum, I genuinely felt like it brought out the inner child in me.
 Audrey was thrilled, and even Dee got into it by the end.
 It’s not every day you get to step into a space where reality is turned on its head.

-Address: Victoria Plaza Compound, NCCC Mall, J.P.
-Laurel Street, Davao City
+Address: Upsidedown House Museum, Victoria Plaza NCCC Compound beside Metrobank, Davao City

 Leave a Reply